 - Sears think[box] at Case Western Reserve University illuminates the pathway for aspiring entrepreneurs and university researchers to create real-world impact.
 This world-class, public-access innovation center is a key to accessing a complete ecosystem for venture creation including everything from design and ideation resources to prototyping and fabrication equipment, as well as the legal and business expertise needed to launch startups in this incubator.

-- Ohio Innovation Exchange (OIEx) which is art of the Ohio Department of Education, connects industry and other businesses with professors, students, equipment and facilities available at Ohio research universities.
-OIEx provides access to more than 13,000 faculty and 600 resources from campuses and laboratories around the state with a mission to facilitate collaboration between Ohio’s leading academic and business minds.
+- Ohio Innovation Exchange (OIEx) which is part of the Ohio Department of Higher Education, connects industry and other businesses with professors, students, equipment and facilities available at Ohio research universities.
+OIEx currently provides access to more than 13,000 faculty members and 600 resources from campuses and laboratories around the state with a mission to facilitate collaboration between Ohio’s leading academic and business minds.

 - University of Dayton Research Institute proposes and performs sponsored research that provides innovative solutions through quality research and advanced technology.
 The staff of over 500 people specialize in research, development, application and transition of technology in diverse fields, including materials, structures, energy, propulsion, manufacturing, sensors, intelligence and much more.

 - Innovation Center at Ohio University provides business incubation resources to fuel the economy in Athens, Ohio, and surrounding regions.

 - Youngstown Business Incubator is an internationally recognized program focused on the development of software and additive manufacturing companies in the Mahoning Valley.
 It was ranked the No. 1 high impact incubation program in North America by UBI Global in 2015.